DelphinusLab/zkwasm-minirollup-browser/example/README.md

-# zkWasm Mini Rollup - RainbowKit Integration Example
+# zkWasm Mini Rollup - New Provider Pattern Example

-This is a complete example application demonstrating how to integrate RainbowKit wallet connection functionality in a zkWasm Mini Rollup project.
+This is a complete example application demonstrating how to use the new **Provider Design Pattern** in a zkWasm Mini Rollup project.
+The new pattern provides a unified interface for wallet connections and blockchain interactions.

-## Features
+## 🚀 New Features

-- 🌈 **RainbowKit Wallet Connection** - Support for multiple wallets (MetaMask, WalletConnect, Coinbase Wallet, etc.)
+- ✅ **Unified Provider Interface** - Single API for all wallet types and blockchain interactions
+- ✅ **Automatic Environment Configuration** - Simplified environment variable handling across all React project types
+- ✅ **Type-Safe Provider System** - Full TypeScript support with comprehensive type checking
+- ✅ **Cross-Platform Compatibility** - Works with CRA, Next.js, Vite, and custom build tools
-- 🔗 **Dynamic Chain Configuration** - Automatically configure supported blockchain networks based on environment variables
+- ✅ **Runtime Configuration** - Support for both environment variables and runtime configuration
-- 🔑 **L1/L2 Account Management** - Complete Ethereum mainnet and zkWasm Rollup account demonstration
-- 💰 **Deposit Functionality** - Complete flow for depositing from L1 to L2
-- 📊 **State Management** - Redux-based application state management
+- ✅ **Error Handling & Validation** - Built-in validation and error handling for all configurations

+## Architecture Overview

+### Provider Pattern Benefits

+The new Provider pattern replaces the previous scattered provider implementations with:

+1. **Unified Interface**: All provider types implement the same `DelphinusProvider` interface
+2. **Global Management**: Single `ProviderManager` handles all provider instances
+3. **Type Safety**: Full TypeScript support with comprehensive type definitions
+4. **Flexibility**: Support for different provider types through configuration

+### Supported Provider Types

-- 🎨 **Modern UI** - Responsive design and beautiful user interface
+- **Browser Provider** (`browser`) - MetaMask and browser-based wallets
+- **Rainbow Provider** (`rainbow`) - RainbowKit integration (optional)
+- **Read-Only Provider** (`readonly`) - For read-only blockchain operations
+- **Wallet Provider** (`wallet`) - Private key-based wallets

 ## Quick Start